 “In the water without a wheelchair, being free, it’s a wonderful feeling.”

-Australia’s most successful disabled sportswoman, Louise Sauvage OAM, was born with her disability.
+Australia’s most successful para sportswoman, Louise Sauvage OAM, was born with her disability.
 But at just three years old, she found an escape from its limitations: in the water.

 Learning to swim was a huge step in confidence for a toddler who would go on to capture the heart of a nation, be inducted as a Legend in the Australian Sport Hall of Fame and race her wheelchair to a medal tally that includes: